sf-ai-agentscript

 • deterministic topic routing, guards, and transitions

-• Agent Script CLI workflows (sf agent generate, sf agent validate, sf agent publish)
+• Agent Script CLI workflows (sf agent generate authoring-bundle, sf agent validate authoring-bundle, sf agent preview, sf agent publish authoring-bundle, sf agent activate)

 • slot filling, instruction resolution, post-action loops, or FSM design